Conscription in South Korea: Establishment

-The basis for military conscription in South Korea is the Constitution of the Republic of Korea, which was promulgated on 17 July 1948.
-The constitution states in Article 39, "All citizens shall have the duty of national defense under the conditions as prescribed by Act."
+The basis for military conscription in South Korea is the Constitution of the Republic of Korea, which was put into effect on 17 July 1948.
+The constitution states in Article 39, "All citizens shall have the duty of national defense under the conditions as prescribed by [the] Act."

 In addition, the conscription is defined and acted by the "Military Service Act".
 According to the "Military Service Act" Article 3, "Every male citizen of the Republic of Korea shall faithfully perform mandatory military service, as prescribed by the Constitution of the Republic of Korea and this Act.
-A female may perform only active service or reserve service through volunteering" and "Except as provided in this Act, no special case concerning mandatory military service shall be prescribed".
-Only males being drafted was confirmed by the Constitutional Court of Korea, which declared in 2006 that it is the right of government to decide whoever is subject of the conscription, and hence there is no constitutional error of government decisions.
+A female may perform only active service or reserve service through volunteering," and "Except as provided in this Act, no special case concerning mandatory military service shall be prescribed".
+The Constitutional Court of Korea confirmed that only males are drafted, declaring in 2006 that it is the government's right to decide who is subject to conscription and that there is no constitutional error in the government's decisions.
 Conscription is managed by the Military Manpower Administration, which was created in 1948.

 Enlistment and impairment-disability evaluation

-By law, when a South Korean man turns 18 years old, he is enlisted for "first citizen service," meaning he is liable for military duty, but is not yet required to serve.
+By law, when a South Korean man turns 18 years old, he is enlisted for "preliminary military service"(previously "first citizen service"), meaning he is liable for military duty, but is not yet required to serve.
 When he turns 19 years old (or, in some instances, 20 years old), he is required to undergo an Impairment & Disability evaluation to determine whether he is suitable for military service.
-The table below shows the evaluation's possible grades and their outcomes, according to the Military Service Act.
 Men must enlist by the time they turn 28.